DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodingConvention/index.rst

 Packages are sets of Python modules and eventually compilable source code together with the instructions to use, build and test it.
-Source code files are maintained in the SVN code repository.
+Source code files are maintained in the git code repository.

 **R1**
   Each package has a unique name, that should be written such that each word starts